glenhutson/BlackbaudCustomizations/README.md

 # Blackbaud Customizations
-Here you will find examples to extend the capabilities of Blackbaud solutions various ways.
+Here you will find examples to extend the capabilities of Blackbaud solutions in various ways.

 ## Luminate SKY Addins